Mount Rainier Rock Climbing

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Mount Rainier:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Mount Rainier:

 Curtis Ridge 4th 1 2 I 2 M 1b

 OverviewCurtis Ridge is one of the large ridge routes on Mount Rainier's north side.
 It is technically harder, more confusing, and more committing than either Liberty Ridge or Ptarmigan Ridge.
 Many have considered it to be a rockfall death route, but in good cold conditions it is an excellent hard route for fast, competent parties.RouteThe technical portion of the route begins at point 10,300 ft on Curtis Ridge.
 To reach this location see the approach section below.
 Once you re...[more]
 Browse More Classics in Washington